Golden Highway: Route

-Golden Highway commences at the intersection with Newell Highway in Dubbo and heads in an easterly direction as a four-lane, single-carriageway road, narrowing to two lanes through Dubbo's eastern suburbs, and continues through Dunedoo – where it is concurrent with Castlereagh Highway for approximately 10 km – then through Merriwa, Sandy Hollow, Denman, Jerrys Plains and Mount Thorley, where it eventually terminates at the intersection with New England Highway at Belford, south of Singleton.
+Golden Highway commences at the intersection with Newell Highway in Dubbo and heads in an easterly direction as a four-lane, single-carriageway road, narrowing to two lanes through Dubbo's eastern suburbs, and continues through Dunedoo – where it is concurrent with Castlereagh Highway for approximately 10 km – then through Merriwa, Sandy Hollow, Denman, Jerrys Plains and Mount Thorley, where it eventually terminates at the intersection with New England Highway at Whittingham, south of Singleton.
 Bylong Valley Way turns off Golden Highway 1 km east of Sandy Hollow.
 Golden Highway and Putty Road are concurrent for around 2 km, east of the Mount Thorley industrial estate near Singleton.
 The highway then turns east onto Mitchells Line of Road while Putty Road continues to Singleton.

 Golden Highway provides a fairly low altitude crossing of the Great Dividing Range.
 It runs through the Hunter Region and gives access to the golden west of New South Wales.